The-Code-Dose/thecodedose-website/_data/blog/2023-04-19-south-korea-tourist-visa-for-indians.md

 Once your application is approved, you can go back to the consulate to collect your passport.

 The passport collection time is between 3PM and 4PM for the Chennai Consulate.
 Don’t forget to bring in the receipt at the time of collection.

+# Disclaimer

+Please note that the above is based on my experience with obtaining a South Korea single entry tourist visa.
+Please take everything in this post as advise and do your own research before applying.